 Mood stabilizer medications are drugs prescribed to treat manic and depressive psychiatric conditions.
 Mood-stabilizing drugs are most commonly prescribed to treat bipolar disorder in individuals.

-Bipolar disorder affects the way an individual feels emotionally and functions mentally and is characterized by extreme changes in energy levels and emotions.
+Bipolar disorder affects how an individual feels emotionally and functions mentally and is characterized by extreme energy levels and emotional changes.
 Mood stabilizers lessen the mood swings of this manic depression or help control the mood swings from happening.

 The effects of mood-stabilizing drugs include:

-According to the National Institutes of Health (NIH), bipolar disorder affects 3.9% of adults in the U.S. In addition, individuals struggling with bipolar disorder have a higher rate of abusing alcohol or drugs, getting into fights, engaging in impulsive behaviors, shoplifting, and taking risks than individuals without bipolar disorder.
+According to the National Institutes of Health (NIH), bipolar disorder affects 3.9% of adults in the US.
+Moreover, individuals struggling with bipolar disorder have a higher rate of abusing alcohol or drugs, getting into fights, engaging in impulsive behaviors, shoplifting, and taking risks than individuals without bipolar disorder.